LoyolaChicagoCS/gradhandbook/source/regulations.rst

 --------------------------------

-Both new and continuing students must complete the process of registration before every semester in which they are either attending classes or writing a thesis (applicable only to MS Computer Science students opting to complete a thesis).
+Both new and continuing students must complete the process of registration before every semester in which they are either enrolling in classes (or for MS Computer Science students opting to complete a thesis who are only writing a thesis).
 For details on choosing courses see :ref:`course_selection` and :ref:`advising` below.

-Students must maintain continual registration throughout their years in the program unless they explicitly apply for and are approved for a :ref:`leave_of_absence`.
+*Students must maintain continual registration throughout their years* in the program unless they explicitly apply for and are approved for a :ref:`leave_of_absence`.
 You must also announce your decision to come back from a Leave of Absence with an email to the Associate Dean of the Graduate School.
 Only after the Graduate School accepts your letter announcing your plan to return, will you be allowed to register for classes.
+Forgetting this can cause lots of hassle and delay in registration for the semester when you do wish to resume.

 After registration opens you can register yourself through LOCUS for most courses with just your student ID number.

-*New students should get course advising first from the department*, and all others are welcomed to get advising.
+*New students should get course advising first from the department*, and all others are welcomed to get advising from their advisor listed in Locus.

 .. index:: permission required